HR-Fahim/Node-JS-Tutorial-Pack-W3SHOOL/README.md

 # Node-JS-Tutorial-Pack-W3SHOOL

 This repository contains a simple Node.js tutorial based on the [W3Schools](https://www.w3schools.com/nodejs) website.
-The tutorial covers the basics of Node.js and provides a step-by-step guide and shows the workflows my practice session.
+The tutorial covers the basics of Node.js and provides a step-by-step guide and shows the workflow my practice session.

 If you find any issues with the tutorial or have suggestions for improvements, feel free to open an issue or submit a pull request.